Outstanding Artist Award for Music

 The Outstanding Artist Award for Music is given annually by the Federal Chancellery of Austria for achievements that influence the current art scene.
-Creative people are honored who can already show a meaningful oeuvre and whose works are of artistic supraregional importance.
-The prize is endowed with €10,000.
-The award winners are selected by an independent expert jury.
 The prize is awarded as a category of the Outstanding Artist Awards.
 In total, the Outstanding Artists Awards are given in 14 categories.
 The predecessor award State Prize for Music (Staatspreis für Musik) was given from 1950 to 1970.
 In 2009, the award was named Outstanding Artist Award for Music.